onedata/onedata-drive/README.md

 ## Logging
 Files with logs can be found at `C:\Users\username\AppData\Local\OnedataDrive\logs\`.

+## In case of app failure
+- If the app crashes and you can not reconnect to the cloud restarting computer should fix the issue.
+- If the app is not running, but sync root (OneData) is still present you may try using `Advanced -> Remove SyncRoot`

 ## Notes
 - Does not work in Windows Sandbox.
 In virtual machine (e.g. in Hyper-V) it works fine.